All the Details on Tarek El Moussa and Heather Rae Young's "Luxurious" Honeymoon - E! Online

-After tying the knot, Tarek El Moussa and Heather Rae Young are ready for their honeymoon!
+After tying the knot, Tarek El Moussa and Heather El Moussa are ready for their honeymoon!

 So where are they spending their first few days as newlyweds?
 Actually, they have a few destinations on their itinerary.